What Is Crystal Meth?

 Crystal meth increases the release and blocks the reuptake of the neurotransmitter dopamine, leading to high levels of dopamine in the brain, which is associated with the feeling of euphoria.
 Users may experience increased energy, focus, and confidence; they also experience a variety of serious side effects and meth addiction symptoms.

-Crystal meth is found in popular culture, most notably through the show Breaking Bad, a show where the main character turns to manufacturing methamphetamine to secure his family’s financial future after being diagnosed with cancer.
+Crystal meth has found its way into popular culture, most notably through the show Breaking Bad, a show where the main character turns to manufacturing methamphetamine to secure his family’s financial future after being diagnosed with cancer.

 Through such portrayals, awareness of the drug, its effects, and the associated subculture have become more widespread.
 However, these portrayals can sometimes downplay or glamorize the extremely destructive and dangerous nature of meth addiction symptoms.